hiveot/hiveot.github.io/index.md

 Secured Things that do not support mDNS but do have a configuration file or utility can be linked to the gateway using the gateway hostname or IP address.

-### Hybrid Discovery

-A hybrid solution is accepted where the STG discovers a Thing through mDNS and provisions it by connecting to the Thing, as long as the Thing turns off all servers after provisioning is complete.

-The provisioning process will inform the Thing where to connect to, eg a STG or message bus like MQTT.
-There are currently no message definitions for this approach.

 ### Unsecured Things

-Things that expect the gateway to discover and connect to it for normal operations are NOT supported by STG, as it is counter to the *Things Are Not Servers* objective of Secured Things.
+Things that expect the gateway to discover and connect to it are NOT supported by STG, as it is counter to the *Things Are Not Servers* paradigm.

 ## Thing Provisioning With Secured Thing Gateways

 Provisioning is the act of setting up a trusted relationship between Secured Thing and Secured Thing Gateway.
 The process is initiated by a Secured Thing when it is unprovisioned and a gateway is discovered.
 One of the methods described in the [OCF Security Specification](https://www.w3.org/TR/wot-security/#bib-ocf17) is used.
 Things with the ability to present a number can use the random pin method to prevent a man in the middle attack during the provisioning process.

-Each Secured Thing MUST have a private and public key.
+Each Secured Thing MUST have a private and public key for signing messages.
 A new key set is best generated during the provisioning process.
 During the provisioning process, the  public keys are exchanged over an encrypted channel using JWE.
 After provisioning all messages are signed using JWS.
 The message content can be encrypted using JWE.
 The preferred encryption method for keys and session is elliptic curve cryptography.

 The STG keeps a list of provisioned Secured Things and their public key.
 Messages from the Thing are only accepted when signed with JWS unless they are provisioned in test mode.

-### Registration With Secured Thing Gateway
+### TD Registration With Secured Thing Gateway

 After provisioning, Secured Things MUST [register](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#exploration-directory-api-registration) their TD with a Secured Thing Gateway using the directory service API.

+The gateway MUST make this TD available through the associated directory service.

 # References